HOW TO PERM HAIR AT HOME TUTORIAL

 After the recommended processing time, rinse your hair thoroughly with warm water, but do not remove the rods yet.
 Next, apply the neutralizing solution to stop the chemical process.
 Let the neutralizer sit for the required time, then rinse it out.
 Some trusted brands for neutralizing solutions are:

-Paul Mitchell: Paul Mitchell's The Relaxing System provides effective neutralization, ensuring the curls remain intact after the perm process.
+Paul Mitchell: Paul Mitchell's The Relaxing System https://amzn.to/43XjtYc a provides effective neutralization, ensuring the curls remain intact after the perm process.

-Redken: Known for its high-quality salon-grade products, Redken’s Perm Neutralizer works to lock in curls while restoring balance to your hair’s pH.
+Redken: Known for its high-quality salon-grade products, Redken’s Perm https://amzn.to/3HEWR7d Neutralizer works to lock in curls while restoring balance to your hair’s pH. i have included my af links products amazon

 Once you’ve removed the perm rods, gently pat your hair dry with a towel.
 It’s essential to avoid brushing your curls, as this could cause frizz or breakage.
 Let your hair air-dry, or use a blow dryer with a diffuser for more defined curls.
 Some brands that help maintain healthy, bouncy curls include:

-DevaCurl: A go-to for curly-haired individuals, Deva Curl’s Ultra Defining Gel helps shape and hold curls without making them crunchy.
+DevaCurl: A go-to for curly-haired individuals, Deva Curl’s Ultra Defining Gel helps shape and hold curls without making them crunchy.https://amzn.to/4e4kWk1

-Ouidad: Known for curly hair, Ouidad’s Curl Quencher Moisturizing Shampoo and Curl Styling Gel help nourish and maintain curls post-perm.
+Ouidad: Known for curly hair, Ouidad’s Curl Quencher Moisturizing Shampoo https://amzn.to/3FX5b1Iand Curl Styling Gel help nourish and maintain curls post-perm. my af links for amazon

 Celebrities with iconic perm looks have helped keep this style trendy.
 Here are a few celebrities known for their gorgeous perms: